Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Results

 \subsection{Usability}

-\figref{sus} shows the results of SUS questionnaire.
+\figref{sus} shows the results of the SUS questionnaire.
 The SUS score expresses the usability evaluation by users as a value from 0 to 100, with a larger value indicating higher usability.
-The format of the graph shown in~\figref{sus} is the same as other figures (\figref{tlx}~-~\figref{fr}). \tabref{multi_comp} also shows the results of multiple comparisons on SUS scores and NASA-TLX subscales.
-There were no significant differences in the scores of the NASA-TLX and SUS.
+The format of the graph shown in~\figref{sus} is the same as other figures (\figref{tlx}~-~\figref{op}). \tabref{multi_comp} also shows the results of multiple comparisons on SUS scores.
+There are no significant differences among the methods.